celery/celery/docs/userguide/workers.rst

 :supported pools: processes, eventlet, gevent, threads, solo

-Starting :program:`celeryd` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task modules imported (and also any non-task modules added to the :setting:`CELERY_IMPORTS` setting or the :option:`-I|--include` option).
+Starting :program:`celery worker` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task modules imported (and also any non-task modules added to the :setting:`CELERY_IMPORTS` setting or the :option:`-I|--include` option).